-Warm a place the school was.
+CC Talking with a King Hall alum made it clear to me how warm a place the school was.
 The person who called me talked fondly of the school, the connections with faculty, and the many friends he made over his three years at King Hall.
 The idea that a law school could be a community, more than just a means to an end and a degree, was really encouraging to me.
 This sense of community played a big role in convincing me that King Hall was the right place for me.